Eifel42/starRegistration/Readme.md

 {"statusCode":400,"error":"Bad Request","message":"Invalid request payload input"}
 ```
 If address not registered and signend: Wallet Address is not registered or verified!
-If the encoded story (hex) string length more then 500 Bytes: Encoded HEX String greater then 500 Bytes!
+If the encoded story string length more then 500 Bytes: Encoded HEX String greater then 500 Bytes!

 ### Allow User Message Signature
-Restful Post method which allows user message signature.
-It checks the signed signature and post the validation window.
+This post method that allows a user to sign a message signature.
+It checks the signed signature and posts the validation window.
 The validation window is the time in seconds till the request expires.

 ```
 curl -X "POST" "http://localhost:8000/message-signature/validate" \